ikawrakow/ik_llama.cpp/docs/development/on-demand-tensor-reload.md

 When running with `--split-mode layer --fit --gpu-layers 99` (or any configuration where the model does not fully fit in VRAM), some tensors naturally land in CPU memory.
 The hot-swap system fully supports this:

 * **CPU tensors are reloadable**: The reload logic reads the new data from disk and copies it into the CPU backend buffer exactly as it would for CUDA buffers.
+* **No forced GPU migration**: The scheduler is explicitly told not to offload CPU tensors, preventing OOM errors that would otherwise occur when the scheduler tries to copy a multi-gigabyte expert tensor into GPU RAM.
 * **Fallback allocator**: If a GPU buffer allocation fails during a reload (e.g., because an IQ1_KT expert is larger than the original Q4_X expert), the system automatically falls back to a CPU buffer for that tensor.

 This allows you to keep, for example, 90 % of an MoE model on 13 GPUs while a few large expert tensors cycle through CPU RAM, or to benchmark quants that vary in size per-expert without worrying about exact VRAM fitting.